bluelightning32/coq-overload/readme.md

 ## Universe polymorphic overloads

-The overload system does not completely work with universe polymorphism.
-The unification algorithm appears to resist unifying universe parameters.
-That said, the type of arguments may be universe polymorphic, but the output type is unfortunately bounded because it has to fit into predeclared non-polymorhpic types.

-Different polymorphic types can have different numbers of universe parameters.
-There is no way to pack multiple universe parameters into a single tuple, like can be done with regular parameters.
-So there is no way to universally factor out the common code into a module.
+The `Binary.Branch` module functor is used to overload an operator based on the type of first argument.
+That type must be in the `Binary.A` universe.
+It furthermore restricts the type of the second argument to be in the `Binary.B` universe.

+There is no way to create a module functor that accepts an arbitrary universe as input.
+If one tries to add a universe to a module type, it ends up being defined within the module type instead of defined by each module that implements the module type.
+That is, every instance of the module type would end up with the same universe.

+If `Binary.Branch` needs to be used with specific universes, but does not need to be fully polymorphic, then make a copy of it, like the `BinaryRelation.Branch` module functor.

+The `Binary.Branch` module functor cannot be used for fully polymorphic types.
 So to overload an operator with a universe polymorphic type, one has to essentially make a copy of the `Branch` module with the correct polymorhpism added.
 The below example does that and specializes an add operator for `Type@{U}` for the first argument.
 ```
 Module TypeAddSignature.
   Universe C.